Recruitment and Selection for University Support Staff

 - Temporary Position (Restricted to 999 hours per year)

 The Employment Services Unit manages all recruitment actions for current Kansas State University employees (internal vacancies) and for prospective employees (external vacancies open to all eligible persons).
-The Employment Services Unit works in concert with the Office of Affirmative Action in the recruitment process.
-Affirmative Action (AA) policies and procedures regarding recruitment and selection are available at the AA web site.
+The Employment Services Unit works in concert with the Office of Institutional Equity in the recruitment process.
+Affirmative Action (AA) policies and procedures regarding recruitment and selection are available at the Office of Institutional Equity web site.

-Current K-State employees can apply for any position for which they meet the minimum qualifications, whether the position is at a higher pay grade (promotion), a lower pay grade (voluntary demotion), or at the same pay grade (lateral transfer).
-Only promotions result in a pay increase.
-An employee who applies and is selected for a position with a lower pay grade will receive a minimum one-step pay reduction.
-Employees who transfer to another position within the same pay grade must be paid at their current level (step) of pay.
+Current K-State employees may apply for any position for which they meet the minimum qualifications, whether the position is at a higher pay grade (promotion), a lower pay grade (voluntary demotion), or at the same pay grade (lateral transfer).

-- External: Recruitment is open to all State of Kansas employees and applicants from the general public who meet the minimum requirements.
+- External: Recruitment is open to all applicants from the general public who meet the minimum requirements.
 External announcements generally produce the most applicants.

-- Internal (Agency only): Recruitment restricted to current employees of Kansas State University, i.e., (Classified, Unclassified, Temporary and Students) and those holding Kansas Employee Preference (Section .070) status.
-An internal vacancy will be announced on the K-State Human Resources website, State of Kansas website, Kansas Works website and the K-State Job-Line phone service (785) 532-6271.
+- Internal (Agency only): Recruitment restricted to current employees of Kansas State University, i.e., (university support staff, unclassified, temporary and students).
 Limiting the vacancy to internal applicants will lower the number of applicants in the pool.
 If fewer than seven apply, the department will be required to open the recruitment externally.

 Prior to Recruitment

-Before recruitment can begin, Position Administration must approve the classification of an allocated position (new), or in the case of an established position, review the current classification and its last analysis date.
-Complete information on allocations, reclassifications and annual updates of positions is available in PPM Chapter 4210 (.040), or contact Position Administration at 532-6277.
-Resignations require a letter from the employee indicating the termination date.
+Before recruitment can begin, the Compensation and Classification Unit of Human Resources must approve the job title of an allocated position (new), or in the case of an established position, review the current job title and its last analysis date.
+Complete information on allocations, reclassifications and annual updates of positions is available in PPM Chapter 4210 (.040).
+Before a filled position can be recruited for, a letter from the employee indicating the termination date is required.

 Steps to Initiate Recruitment